 When the system is locked (as defined by the user in the CH X > Settings > Limits screen) the Error window will display ∆T with a green background.
 As the system approaches lock, it will display ∆T on a yellow background.

 You can set how individual channels behave in the Channel Detail screen.
 To enter a Channel Detail screen from the Home screen, touch the CH button for the appropriate channel (figure 4). figure 17 shows the CH 1 Detail screen.
 From this screen, you can change Tset, and initiate temperature control as from the Home screen.
 You can also visually monitor the performance of the loop.
-The graph in the lower right of the screen displays ∆T (Tact - Tset) on a rolling basis.
-The yellow dashed lines indicate the user-defined “lock range.”
+When the lock is engaged, the graph in the lower right of the screen displays ∆T (Tact - Tset) on a rolling basis.
+The yellow dashed lines indicate the user-defined “lock range” (see figure 23).
 In figure 17, the lock range is set to ±3 mK.
-If ∆T is outside of this range, the Error field will change from green to yellow.
+If ∆T is outside of this range, the Error field background will change from green to yellow.

 Touch the Settings button in the top right of the window.
 The sub-menu shown in figure 18 will appear.